 Here at Sea Change we talk aaaaallll the time about using 100% locally-grown and seasonal flowers in all of our design work!
-And running a business that is sustainable for both us and the planet is very important to us.
+Running a business that is sustainable for both us and the planet is important to us.

-There are three levels of “local” that we use when we’re sourcing flowers for our design work.
+There are four levels of “local” that we use when we’re sourcing flowers for our design work.

 1. Zero-Mile Flowers